FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 <!--more-->

-In this blog post, we'll build a custom registration form for a real estate application.
-When the user registers, we'll use a two step form to capture additional information about their home buying needs.
+In this blog post, you'll build a custom registration form for a real estate application.
+When the user registers, you'll use a two step form to capture additional information about their home buying needs.

 We're going to capture the following information about new users: